aave/aave-utilities/README.md

 ([ethers.js](#ethers.js)) or indexed ([subgraph](#subgraph),
 [caching server](#caching-server)) contract data for usage on a frontend

-The `@aave/contract-helpers` package contains methods for generating trancations based on method and parameter inputs.
+The `@aave/contract-helpers` package contains methods for generating transactions based on method and parameter inputs.
 Can be used to read and write data on the protocol contracts.